jayamuthu/jayamuthu.github.io/posts/vanangamudimnist/index.rst

 10 numbers or 10 different classes of output(this will become clear in the next post)

-I can hear you screaming,

-"no no no, get back to the dataset?
-What is that weird picture on the left, having weird zero in the top-left, and three on the bottom-right and some messed up fours and eights in the middle."
+What is that weird picture on the left, having weird

+- zero in the  top-left,
+- and three on the bottom-right
+- and some messed up fours and eights in the middle.

 Let get to it.
 Look the picture below.